-- We have reviewed Hipocat 9 by conducting our credit and cash flow analysis under our European residential loans criteria and our current counterparty criteria. - Following our review, we have taken various rating actions in this transaction. - Hipocat 9 is a Spanish RMBS transaction that closed November 2005 and securitizes first-ranking mortgage credits.
+- We have reviewed Hipocat 11 by conducting our credit and cash flow analysis under our European residential loans criteria and current counterparty criteria. - Following our review, we have affirmed our ratings on all classes of notes. - Hipocat 11 is a Spanish RMBS transaction that closed in March 2007 and securitizes first-ranking mortgage credits.
 Catalunya Banc (formerly named Caixa Catalunya and now part of BBVA) originated the pool, which comprises credits secured over owner-occupied properties, mainly in Catalonia.

 MADRID (S&P Global Ratings) Aug.
-7, 2017--S&P Global Ratings today took various credit rating actions in Hipocat 9, Fondo de Titulizacion de Activos.
+7, 2017--S&P Global Ratings today affirmed its credit ratings on Hipocat 11, Fondo de Titulizacion de Activos' class A2, A3, B, C, and D notes (see list below).